 Norway is mostly known for its natural beauty, fjords and mountains, the amazing Northern Lights and the Midnight Sun.
 The Kingdom of Norway is a constitutional monarchy located in Northern Europe, the western portion of the Scandinavian Peninsula.

 A vast number of fjords are cutting their way from the coastline into the country, carved out by the ice.
 The fjords are quite unique and beautiful, but naturally they have also been a challenge for the road planners… thus a ferry crossing the fjord is a typical sight in Norway.
 In fact, the ferries are defined as part of the road systems.
-Enjoy a fjord cruise on the dramatic Norwegian fjords Read more about the unique Norwegian Fjords
+Enjoy a fjord cruise on the dramatic Norwegian fjords Read more about the unique Norwegian fjords

 Cruise in Arctic Norway

 The Arctic northern part of Norway is densely populated, with no railroad connections north of Bodo, and few roads, which are often closed during the winter due to heavy snowfall.
-One might expect the sea to be frozen during the winter months due to the northern latitude, but the sea is in fact always open thanks to the Golf current passing along the coast.
-Naturally the sea has been the “main road” for the population along the coast.
+One might expect the sea to be frozen during the winter months due to the northern latitude, but the sea is in fact always open thanks to the Gulf current passing along the coast.
+Naturally, the sea has been the “main road” for the population along the coast.

 Fish has always played an important part in Norway’s economy, due to the vast coastline and mountains covering large areas of the country.
 Only the eastern parts of southern Norway has a topography suited for agriculture and larger farms.
 Along the coast people typically had a minor piece of soil for a cow and some potatoes, combined with fishing.